 No traveller returns, puzzles the will,

 And makes us rather bear those ills we haveland of the dead is a place that can be visited.
 If the protagonist can brave the journey To Hell and Back, they can free the soul and resurrect them.
 Success is not guaranteed though.
 Sometimes it's not the body that's gone but the mind or soul, which can happen if they are lost in Cyberspace or in a Dream Within a Dream.
 They may have been trapped in a Lotus-Eater Machine or Psychological Torment Zone, or had their Soul taken into the Spirit World.
-Compare To Hell and Back.
+There tend to be rules and Leave Your Quest Tests involved in getting into and out of the Spirit World, such as having money for The Ferryman, ways to calm the Hellhounds, and the self discipline to ignore the phantoms trying to make you leave the path.
+Its also generally a bad idea to eat or drink anything while you're there.
+Sub-Trope of To Hell and Back.
+Compare Escaped from Hell, which need not involve assistance from the outside.
 This is a Death Trope so expect heavy spoilers.

 open/close all folders